© Crown copyright 2020

 Stay at home

-You and everyone else in your household must remain at home.
+You and everyone else in your household needs to remain at home.
 Do not go to work, school, or public areas, and do not use public transport or taxis.

-Nobody should go out even to buy food or other essentials, and any exercise must be taken within your home.
+Nobody should go out even to buy food or other essentials, and any exercise should be taken within your home.

 If you require help with buying groceries, other shopping or picking up medication, or walking a dog, you should ask friends or family.
 Alternatively, you can order your shopping online and medication by phone or online.
 Delivery drivers should not come into your home, so make sure you ask them to leave items outside for collection.